The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-In this section, our attention is directed towards the parameter space corresponding to the dilaton mass window of 94 GeV $< m_D <$ 97 GeV.
-We systematically consider various theoretical and experimental constraints, including perturbativity, perturbative unitarity, Higgs boson di-photon and invisible decay channels, LEP negative searches, and electroweak precision tests.
+In this section, our attention is directed towards the parameter space corresponding to the dilaton mass window of 94~GeV $<m_{D}<$ 97~GeV.
+We systematically consider various theoretical and experimental constraints, including perturbativity, perturbative unitarity, Higgs boson di-photon and invisible decays, LEP negative searches, and the electroweak precision tests.
 In addition, we require the DM relic density to match the observed values, and the DM direct detection constraints to be satisfied~\cite{Soualah:2021xbn}.
+In our analysis, instead of relying on the bounds on the total Higgs strength modifier ($\mu_{{\rm tot}}=c_{\alpha}^{2}\times(1-\mathcal{B}_{{\rm inv.}})\geq0.89$ at 95\% confidence level (C.L.)~\cite{ATLAS:2016neq})\footnote{Here, the Higgs invisible branching ratio is constrained by ATLAS to be $\mathcal{B}_{{\rm inv.}}=\mathcal{B}(H\to N_{i}N_{k})<0.11$~\cite{ATLAS:2020kdi}.}, we perform a detailed analysis by considering the bounds on the Higgs total decay width ($\Gamma_{h}=4.6_{-2.5}^{+2.6}~{\rm MeV}$; and the partial Higgs strength signal modifiers $\mu_{XX}^{h}$ for $X=\mu,\tau,b,\gamma,W,Z$~\cite{ParticleDataGroup:2022pth}.
+For this reason, we define the SM $\chi_{{\rm SM}}^{2}$ function

+with the observables $\mathcal{O}$ denotes the Higgs total decay width ($\Gamma_{h}$) and the Higgs signal strength modifiers ($\mu_{XX}^{h}$).
+In our analysis, we consider only benchmark points (BPs) with a precision of 95\% C.L., i.e., $\chi_{{\rm SM}}^{2}<11.07$.

-In addition, we impose requirements for the DM relic density to align with observed values and ensure the satisfaction of DM direct detection constraints~\cite{Soualah:2021xbn}.
-Within this framework, the total Higgs signal strength at the LHC, denoted as $\mu_{{\rm tot}}\geq 0.89$ at 95\% confidence level (C.L.)~\cite{ATLAS:2016neq}, implies a condition on the Higgs-dilaton mixing, expressed as $\mu_{{\rm tot}}=c_{\alpha}^{2}\times(1-\mathcal{B}_{\rm inv.})\geq0.89$.
-Here, the Higgs invisible branching ratio is constrained by ATLAS to be $\mathcal{B}_{\rm inv.}=\mathcal{B}(H \to N_i N_k)<0.11$~\cite{ATLAS:2020kdi}.
-Additionally, we ensure that the chosen values for the model's free parameters, including the inert masses ($m_{S^{0}}$, $m_{A^{0}}$, $m_{S^{\pm}}$), Majorana masses ($M_{i}$), scalar coupling $\lambda_{3}$, and the singlet vev $x$, correspond to values of the new Yukawa couplings $g_{i,\alpha}$ that satisfy the neutrino oscillation data and LFV constraints.
+Additionally, we ensure that the considered values for the model's free parameters, including the inert masses ($m_{S^{0}}$, $m_{A^{0}}$, $m_{S^{\pm}}$), Majorana masses ($M_{i}$), scalar coupling $\lambda_{3}$, and the singlet VEV $x$, correspond to values of the new Yukawa couplings $g_{i,\alpha}$ that satisfy the neutrino oscillation data and LFV constraints.

-Through a random numerical scan adhering to the aforementioned constraints and conditions, we consider 5.7k benchmark points (BPs) that satisfy the 95~GeV excess within a 95\% C.L., meaning the function in eq.~(\ref{eq:chi2}) should yield $\chi^2_{\rm tot}<11.34$.
+Through a random numerical scan adhering to the aforementioned constraints and conditions, we consider 15k BPs that satisfy the 95~GeV excess in the $\gamma\gamma$ channel ($\mu^{\rm exp}_{\gamma\gamma}=0.27^{+0.10}_{-0.09}$).
 The viable parameter space fulfilling the various conditions and constraints is illustrated in Fig.~\ref{fig:PS}.